w3f/w3f-education/docs/Rust/section2/functions-comments.md

 ## Parameters

-Functions in this form aren't useful.
+Functions in this form could be more helpful.
 The above is pointless; we could accomplish the same result with less code.

 **Parameters** allow for functions to have more dynamic and custom input.
 For example, let's take the previous example and add a parameter: